Devarapallivamsi/DE_projects/Automated AWS Glue pipeline for data ingestion/README.md

 ## Overview
 1. This project automates the process of **incremental data ingestion**.
 2. AWS Glue's built-in feature **job bookmarking** is used to ensure only the latest data gets ingested.
-3. Ingested data is tested against **data quality rules** to ensure only quality data is ingested and are dumped into a redshift warehouse.
+3. Ingested data is tested against **data quality rules** to ensure only quality data is ingested into the redshift warehouse.
 4. Records that fail the quality check are dumped into an S3 bucket which need to be cleaned or further dealt with.
 5. Using Eventbridge pattern, SNS is leveraged to notify the user about data quality results.